shieldgenerator7/Ersatzica/World/MagicItems.md

 It can be Ship of Theseus’d, but the new pieces don’t gain any magic properties.

-# Retriyoan’s Drum
+# Retriyoan’s Drums

 Cat

-A wearable drum that controls the action rate of those who sync to it.
+Wearable drums that controls the action rate of those who sync to it.

+Originally designed to be strapped to the user’s thigh, facing left and right, and pounded as the user ran.

 # Feistiven’s Tooth

 Wolf

-A tooth amulet that kills anyone who tries to kill the wearer, Final Destination style, with preference for stabbing through the heart.
+A tooth amulet that kills anyone who tries to kill the wearer.
+Bite marks appear in the perpetrator’s neck that would insta-kill most beings.
+Simply harming doesn’t trigger it, only taking an action with the intent to kill.
+Can only target one creature at a time.
+Has a range as long as a spear is typical thrown.
+If there are several assailants, it prioritizes the closest one.
+Distance between assailants doesn’t effect its attack rate.

+When Awoomoon’s wolf husband died, he kept his promise to always protect her by leaving a single tooth behind.
+This is how he shows her his loyalty, even after death.
+Effectively, this heirloom acts as plot armor in most situations.

 # Yotleph’s Skull